matt2ology/math190-history-of-mathematics/README.md

 Throughout the course, students work with the mathematics as it was done at the time, and develop an ability to reason inductively and formulate and prove general statements.
-They study approcahes used by various societies to real problems, and they develop an appreciation of the connections among the areas of math from an historical perspective.
+They study approaches used by various societies to real problems, and they develop an appreciation of the connections among the areas of math from an historical perspective.